 Dr. Eric Westman from Duke University in North Carolina explains how fifteen years ago, two patients told him about their success with ketogenic diets.
 His investigation into the subject has transformed his practice into a full-time university-based, drug free, weight loss clinic.
 He explains that many of his colleagues have proposed that this, too, will be a fad.
 However, the science has shown to be solid.

 Dr. Zoe Harcombe is an interesting lecturer from Wales, UK.
-She is one of the leading proponents of a low fat high carb diet.
+She is one of the leading proponents of a low carb high fat diet.
 Her research shows there was never any scientific justification for low fat diets.
 The theory sounded good, that is “fat is bad”, and thus the politicians promoted it, case closed.
 At least until Dr. Zoe took a new look.
 She did not find faulty science, she found no science to support low fat diets.

 Dr. Andreas Eenfeldt is widely known as Sweden’s esteemed diet doctor.
 He has an interesting story on the causes of a butter shortage in Norway.
 Additionally he presents how Sweden became the first national government to support low carb, high fat eating in preference to the traditional food pyramid.